Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 What is the rule of thumb for buying a used car?

-Some finance experts recommend following the 20/4/10 rule when buying a used car.7 This rule entails that you:
+Some finance experts recommend following the 20/4/10 rule when buying a used car.⁶ This rule entails that you:

 • Pay 20% of the cost as a down payment

-• Finance the remaining 80% with a loan that is four years or less
+• Finance the remaining 80% with a four-year or less loan

 • Keep all transportation costs (car payment, insurance, gas, maintenance, etc.) at 10% or less of your monthly budget